Oxymax-CLAMS

 Advanced Technical Innovations

-CLAMS-Connect reduces the number of tubes and wires, simplifying setup and training.
+CLAMS-Connect eliminates tubes and wires, simplifying setup and training.

 - Telemetry: Wireless, battery-free implants monitor heart rate and core temperature.